leweex95/textgenhub/README.md

 # With cache removal
 node ./src/textgenhub/deepseek/deepseek_cli.js --prompt "Hello world" --remove-cache

+# Perplexity examples
+node ./src/textgenhub/perplexity/perplexity_cli.js --prompt "Explain quantum computing" node ./src/textgenhub/perplexity/perplexity_cli.js --prompt "What is 2+2?" --headless=false
+node ./src/textgenhub/perplexity/perplexity_cli.js --prompt "Hello world" --remove-cache
 ```

 ## Daily regression testing

-## Daily regression testing

 With such web-based automation solutions it is imperative to continuously monitor any regressions.
 Even more so, as I actively use this project in downstream agentic workflows I design.
-A simple UI redesign in which OpenAI or DeepSeek modifies the current CSS selectors would likely crash the current functionality.
+A simple UI redesign in which any of the providers modify their current CSS selectors would likely crash the current functionality.
 For this reason, the `regression_test.yml` Github Actions workflow was set up, scheduled for 2 AM each day.
 To make it even more robust, the tests validate specific functionality for each provider and the output is automatically evaluated.

 The regression testing includes:
 - **ChatGPT** - Daily date validation test to ensure real-time information access
 - **DeepSeek** - Daily math test (7+13=20) to ensure response generation and extraction
+- **Perplexity** - Daily math test (2+2=4) to ensure response extraction and formatting

-Both tests run in parallel and any failure triggers email notifications with detailed information about which provider failed.
+All tests run in parallel and any failure triggers email notifications with detailed information about which provider failed.

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly with both ChatGPT and DeepSeek
+4. Test thoroughly with all providers (ChatGPT, DeepSeek, Perplexity)
 5. Submit a pull request

 ## License